 That’s how impactful a study abroad experience at the University of New Hampshire’s (UNH) Peter T. Paul College of Business and Economics is.

-Whether you’re a seasoned professional or a graduate with a Bachelor’s looking to take your career to the next level, a postgraduate degree here will equip you with the right knowledge and skills to enhance your employability in today’s rapidly evolving business world.
+Whether you’re a seasoned professional or a Bachelor’s graduate looking to take your career to the next level, a postgraduate degree here will equip you with the right knowledge and skills to enhance your employability in today’s rapidly evolving business world.

 At Paul College, international students can pursue graduate degrees in business administration, business analytics, accounting, finance and analytical economics.
 More importantly, they will be able to achieve personal and professional growth in none other than one of the nation’s top business schools.